thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/troubleshooting.md

 * TOC
 {:toc}

-## Troubleshooting instruments and tips
+## Troubleshooting Tools and Tips

-### Consumer group message lag for Kafka Queue
+### Kafka Queue: Consumer Group Message Lag

-With the log shown below, you can identify if there's some issue with the processing of your messages or other parts of the MQTT broker infrastructure
+You can use the log shown below to identify any issues with the processing of messages or other parts of the MQTT broker infrastructure.
-(since Kafka is used for MQTT message processing and other major parts of the system like **client_session**, **client_subscriptions**, **retain_msg**, etc. you can analyze the overall state of the broker).
+Since Kafka is used for MQTT message processing and other major parts of the system, such as `client_session`, `client_subscriptions`, `retain_msg`, etc., you can analyze the overall state of the broker.

-ThingsBoard MQTT broker provides the ability to monitor if the rate of pushing messages to the Kafka is faster than rate of consuming and processing them (in such case you will have a growing latency for message processing).
+The ThingsBoard MQTT broker provides the ability to monitor whether the rate of pushing messages to Kafka is faster than the rate of consuming and processing them.
+In such cases, you will experience a growing latency for message processing.
-To enable this functionality, you need to ensure that Kafka consumer-stats are enabled (see <b>queue.kafka.consumer-stats</b> section of the [Configuration properties](/docs/mqtt-broker/install/config/))
+To enable this functionality, ensure that Kafka consumer-stats are enabled (see the **queue.kafka.consumer-stats** section of the [Configuration properties](/docs/mqtt-broker/install/config/)).

-Once Kafka consumer-stats are enabled, you will see logs (see [Troubleshooting](#logs)) about offset lag for consumer groups.
+Once Kafka consumer-stats are enabled, logs (see [Troubleshooting](#logs)) about offset lag for consumer groups will be generated.

-Here's an example of the log message:
+Here is an example of the log message:

 ```bash
 2022-11-27 02:33:23,625 [kafka-consumer-stats-1-thread-1] INFO  o.t.m.b.q.k.s.TbKafkaConsumerStatsService - [publish-msg-consumer-group] Topic partitions with lag: [[topic=[publish_msg], partition=[2], lag=[5]]].
 ```

-From this message we can see that there are 5 messages pushed to the <b>publish_msg</b> topic but not yet processed.
+From this message we can see that there are five messages pushed to the `publish_msg` topic but not yet processed.

-In general the logs have the following structure:
+In general, the logs have the following structure:

 ```bash
 TIME [STATS_PRINTING_THREAD_NAME] INFO  o.t.m.b.q.k.s.TbKafkaConsumerStatsService - [CONSUMER_GROUP_NAME] Topic partitions with lag: [[topic=[KAFKA_TOPIC], partition=[KAFKA_TOPIC_PARTITION], lag=[LAG]],[topic=[ANOTHER_TOPIC], partition=[], lag=[]],...].
 ```

 Where:
-- `CONSUMER_GROUP_NAME` - name of the consumer group which is processing messages;
+- `CONSUMER_GROUP_NAME` - Name of the consumer group that is processing messages.
-- `KAFKA_TOPIC` - name of the exact Kafka topic;
+- `KAFKA_TOPIC` - Name of the exact Kafka topic.
-- `KAFKA_TOPIC_PARTITION` - number of the topic's partition;
+- `KAFKA_TOPIC_PARTITION` - Number of the topic's partition.
-- `LAG` - the amount of unprocessed messages.
+- `LAG` - The amount of unprocessed messages.

 **NOTE:** Logs about consumer lag are printed only if there is a lag for this consumer group.

 ### CPU/Memory Usage

+Sometimes, a problem arises due to a lack of resources for a particular service.
-Sometimes the problem is that you don't have enough resources for some service.
-You can view CPU and Memory usage by logging into your server/container/pod and executing <code>top</code> linux command.
+You can view CPU and Memory usage by logging into your `server/container/pod` and executing the `top` Linux command.

-For the more convenient monitoring it is better to have configured Prometheus and Grafana.
+For more convenient monitoring, it is better to configure Prometheus and Grafana.

-If you see that some services sometimes use 100% of the CPU, you should either scale the service horizontally by creating new nodes in cluster or scale it vertically by increasing the total amount of CPU.
+If you see that some services sometimes use 100% of the CPU, you should either scale the service horizontally by creating new nodes in the cluster or scale it vertically by increasing the total amount of CPU.

 ## Logs

-### Read logs
+### Reading Logs

 Regardless of the deployment type, ThingsBoard MQTT Broker logs are stored in the following directory: